vredcloudsec/blog/_posts/2018-04-01-secret-codes-magic-keys-and-symmetric-encryption:-a-fun-adventure.md

   - encryption
 ---

-Hello, kiddo!
 Today, we're going on an adventure through the wondrous world of symmetric encryption!
 I know, I know, the word 'encryption' might sound like something from a sci-fi movie, but stick with me.
 We're going to make it as fun as playing with your favorite toy.

 **What's Symmetric Encryption?**